 Medicaid is a health program for individuals with low income and few resources.
 It pays for medical and dental coverage and can also pay for the cost of housing an individual in a residential care facility.
-Medicaid was created under Title XIX of the Social Security Act of 1965 and so is often called “Title XIX.”
+Medicaid was created under Title XIX of the Social Security Act of 1965, so it is often called “Title XIX.”

 Medicaid eligibility has two major components: